speexy/biopunk.kitchen/content/index.md

       label: All Projects
       url: /projects
     text: >-
-      You can build your own project, but look here what variety of actions already exists.
-The range is from growing fungi and insects over fermentation to aquaponic gardening and digital beekeeping.
+      You can build your own project, but a variety of active groups already exists.
+These range from growing fungi and insects to fermentation to aquaponic gardening and digital beekeeping.
     title: projects
   - color: darkBlue